-Log into NYIT and use the Schedule Planner tool to prepare your schedule and send selected courses to your shopping cart.
+Log into your Student Service HUB account and use the Schedule Planner tool to prepare your schedule and send selected courses to your shopping cart.

 Starting on your priority registration day, you will be able to submit your shopping cart to complete your course registration.
 If you are unable to register online, seek help from the Enrollment Services Center.

-During advisement, the advisor removes the "Advisement Block".
-There may be other blocks as well that can only be removed by the bursar.
+During advisement, the advisor removes the "Advisement Hold".
+There may be other holds as well that can only be removed by the bursar.
 This includes issues regarding financial aid, missing tuition payments, non-payment of parking violations, non-payment of library fines.
 You must contact the Bursar to resolve the issue in order to register on time.
-The program advisor cannot remove these blocks.
+The program advisor cannot remove these holds.